 Santa Margherita Ligure has a harbor marina (for leisure boats and yachts) and port (locode ITSML) used by fishing boats, ferries (to Cinque Terre) and cruise ships.

 The town (SML) covers a total area approx 10 km2 (4 mi2) and has population around 10,000.

 Until 1229, the town was a feudal property of Fieschi (merchant family from Genoa) and was then acquired by Republic of Genoa (1005-1797).
 In 1432, it was attacked and conquered by the fleet of Republic of Venice (697-1797).

 In 1813 (during Napoleonic Wars, 1803-1815), the two boroughs (Corte and Pescino) merged into Porto Napoleone, in 1815 was annexed to the Kingdom of Sardinia as Santa Margherita Ligure.
 The town became part of Kingdom of Italy in 1861.

 Most popular tourist sites include a castle (1550-built as a defence against North African pirates), Basilica of Saint Margaret of Antiochia (built over the ruins of a 13th-century church), Abbazia della Cervara (abbey on the road to Portofino), Villa Durazzo, a 16th-century castle, a 17th-century nature park.

-- Paraggi was a small village of millers and fishermen.
-It is situated along "Costa dei Delfini", halfway between Portofino and Santa Margherita.
-It lies 3 km (1.9 ml) from Santa Margherita, reachable by boat or by bus.
+Paraggi (a small village of millers and fishermen) is along "Costa dei Delfini", halfway between Portofino and SML.